“In preparing for battle I have always found that plans are useless, but planning is indispensable.” ― Dwight D. Eisenhower

 Without a contingency plan in place, the chances of your business/project’s success can reduce significantly.
 Let us first briefly understand what a contingency plan really is, why is it important, and how to create a contingency plan quickly.
 Read on…

-A contingency plan is a guide created by executives or management to help a business tackle an unfavorable event that may or may not happen in the future.
-A proactive strategy, a contingency plan is put in place to reduce business risk, fasten disaster recovery, and to ensure the smooth execution of plans.
+A contingency plan is a strategic plan created by executives or management to help a business tackle an unfavorable event that may or may not happen in the future.
+A contingency plan is put in place to reduce business risk, fasten disaster recovery, and to ensure the smooth execution of business processes.

 Having a contingency plan minimizes the impact of unforeseen events and outlines a plan for carrying out normal business workflow without any disruption.
 A contingency plan is commonly known as a backup plan, a disaster recovery plan, or fondly, “plan B”.